oracle-livelabs/pts/query-slides-and-notes/process/process.md

 This lab assumes you have:
 * Provisioned

-## Task 1: create collections and cleanup_pptx procedure
+## Task 1: Create collections and cleanup procedure

 1. All JSON files can be imported into Autonomous JSON Database into collections.
 For this example, you will import only slides and notes content.
 Write a procedure to create the required collections.
 This procedure can be used for cleaning up all JSON documents and start importing them again from the beginning.
 Click **Run Script** button or F5.